Anglo-Austrian Alliance: Collapse

 In Austria, there remained some nagging suspicion that the British were not fully committed to the alliance.
 Britain's absence from the War of the Polish Succession and its failure to insist on a return of Silesia to Austria at the Treaty of Aix-la-Chapelle were highlighted as signs of Britain's bad faith.
 Essentially, it was believed that Britain was interested in the alliance only when it suited its own goals.
 One of the leading anti-British influences was Wenzel Anton Graf Kaunitz, who became Minister for Foreign Affairs in 1753.

 In 1756, suspecting that Prussia was about to launch an invasion of Bohemia and fearing that the British would do nothing to help them because of a preoccupation with a dispute with France over the Ohio Country, Austria concluded an alliance with its traditional enemy, France.
 Britain, left out in the cold, made a hasty alliance with Prussia, hoping that the new balance of power would prevent war.

 Unable to control its Prussian ally, Frederick the Great, who attacked Austria in 1756, Britain honoured its commitment to the Prussians and forged the Anglo-Prussian alliance.
-Although Britain and Austria did not declare war against each other, they were now aligned in opposing coalitions in a major European war.
+Although Britain and Austria did not declare war against each other, they were now aligned in opposing coalitions in the Seven Years' War.
 During the Capture of Emden in 1758, British and Austrian forces came close to open warfare.
 In spite of its efforts during the war, Austria was ultimately unable to retake Silesia, and the 1763 Treaty of Paris confirmed Prussian control of it.

 Aftermath

 Britain had been growing increasingly less favourable to Austria, and the Austrophiles in Britain saw their influence decrease during and after the Seven Years' War.
 Austria was by now seen as increasingly autocratic and resistant to the spread of British liberal democracy.

 In 1778, when France entered the American War of Independence to try to assist the American colonists to gain their independence, Britain sought to gain Austrian support for their efforts to put down the rebellion.
 Austria's entry into the war, it was believed, would have drawn off French troops that were sent to America.
-However, Austria refused even seriously considering the proposal.
+However, Austria refused to even seriously consider the proposal.

 Britain and Austria later again became allies during the Napoleonic Wars, but they were both part of a broader anti-French coalition, and the relationship was nowhere near as close as it had been during the era of the Alliance.
 Once again, British subsidies became crucial to putting Austrian armies in the field, such as during the Flanders campaign of 1793–1794, when they received £1 million.